cysec-notes/cybersecurity-journey/Google_Cybersecurity_Professional_Certificate/Assets, Threats, and Vulnerabilities/module_2.md

   The output of the cmp command indicates that the hashes differ at the first character in the first line.

-#### Activity: Improve authentication, authorization, and accounting for a small business
+### Activity: Improve authentication, authorization, and accounting for a small business
-I perform this activity, to assess the access controls used by a business.
-You’ll analyze their current process, identify issues, and make recommendations to improve their security practices.
+I perform this [Access control worksheet](Access-control-worksheet.pdf) activity, to assess the access controls used by a business.
+I analyze their current process, identify issues, and make recommendations to improve their security practices.

 #### Personal reflection
 I learn about principle of least priveledge